hfuss/resume/resume.md

     - Wrote and upheld SLO of 99.995% login requests would be less than 500ms and successful (or not result in server error)
   - **DevOps Engineering** (Oct 2017 - Aug 2018)
     - Prototyped and contributed to a shared Jenkins library for building and deploying Java Spring Boot applications on OpenShift which is currently used company-wide
     - Attended AWS re:Invent 2017, and wrote demo Express websocket application using Bandwidth Messaging APIs and OpenShift Online for RedHat Summit 2018
     - Containerized numerous applications using Docker
+    - Assisted teams on delivering  applications on OpenShift which interacted with MariaDB, Kafka, and Session Border Controllers (SBCs)
   - **Catapult Voice and Messaging Platform** (Jan 2017 - Oct 2017)
     - Contributed to Ansible / CloudFormation automation that used EC2 and Route53 to orchestrate
       blue / green deployments of stateful SIP servers and MM4 / SMTP gateways
     - Deployed various webservices and workers in AWS which required RDS Postgres, ElastiCache,
       and SQS
+    - Modified our call engine to use our internal text-to-speech (TTS) API circuit breaking between AWS Polly a TTS vendor

 ### <span>Software Engineering Intern, RedHat</span> <span>May -- Aug 2016</span>